-Actions are the steps that the whole service plans to take, on a daily basis, to implement the Strategies they have identified.
+Actions are the steps that you plan to take, on a daily basis, to implement the Strategies you have identified.

 For every Strategy there must be at least one Action.
 Multiple Actions may be needed to implement one Strategy.

 When developing Actions, consider the following: